All Episodes

 Yes, madam.

-Right to the point is, has anyone investigated the fact that these TSA agents are wearing these rubber or latex gloves to pat everyone down, obviously to protect them from the people, but are they protecting the people from the people because like in a doctor's office or in a hospital, they're required to change gloves in between people so that they don't pass germs from one person to another, or a hundred people being touched by the same gloves.
+Because like in a doctor's office or in a hospital, they're required to change gloves in between people so that they don't pass germs from one person to another or 100 people being touched by the same gloves.

-And we have no idea if they're medically sound or don't have a disease that they can pass on and start an epidemic.
+And we have no idea if they're medically sound or don't have a disease that they could pass on to start an epidemic.

 Not since they started the new policy, so I have no idea.

-We'll have to ask people who've been through it if they're changing gloves out there.
+We'll have to ask people who have been through it if they're changing gloves out there.

 Something I had not even considered.

-Say, folks, um, if you have joined the Heritage Foundation, if you're thinking about it, I want to tell you how uh it costs you $25 a year minimum to join.
+Say, folks, if you have joined the Heritage Foundation, if you're thinking about it, I want to tell you how it costs you $25 a year minimum to join.

 I want to tell you how they spend the money.